-Flight West At Sunset
+Flight West Near Sunset

 The plane took off due west and rose